reallyreadit/db/readme.md

 - It is normal to receive a warning about a failure to refresh the materialized views.
 This is an issue with `pg_restore` and the materialized views will be refreshed manually before the script finishes.
 <!--end list-->
     pwsh dev-scripts/restore.ps1 -DbName rrit -DumpFile /Users/jeff/Downloads/2021-01-23-dev.tar

+When using a Docker db container, you can run the same command with `docker exec`.
+The default Docker Compose container maps this repository folder into `/db` on the container.
+Make sure to move your dump to this directory.

+    docker exec --user postgres readup_db_1 pwsh /db/dev-scripts/restore.ps1 -DbName rrit -DumpFile /db/2021-01-23-dev.tar

+## Subscriptions-related docs (deprecated)

+Subscriptions have been disabled in Readup since it became free again.
+See [the blog post](https://blog.readup.com/2022/05/23/announcing-a-free-and-open-source-readup.html) for context.
+Much of the related database code, schemas and scripts remained in place however.
 ### Creating Subscriptions

 Creating subscriptions using the Apple and Stripe test servers can be tedious and time-consuming.
 As an alternative you can use the following SQL scripts to create subscriptions directly in the database, bypassing the payment providers.

 Replace the variables (specified using the `-v` arguments) with appropriate values, noting the following: